drublic/drublic/src/posts/55-conceptual-components/article.md

 Lately I have used the concept of Conceptual Components in my daily work.
 It makes reading code easy for me and removes the cluttered components that include a lot of code.

 I am interested in your view on this topic.
 How do you solve the problem of complex components that hold a lot of code?
+What do you think of Conceptual Components?